 - Leave for somewhere safe if you feel unsafe at a venue or party.

-Avoid potentially violent situations
+Avoiding potentially violent situations

-- Pace yourself so that you don’t lose control as a result of using alcohol or other drugs
+- Pace yourself so that you don’t lose control as a result of using alcohol or other drugs.

 - Don’t get into a verbal argument if someone aggressively confronts you.
 Walk away.

 - Decide with friends beforehand to look out for each other.
 If things take a turn for the worse, move away from situation.

 - Don’t go off with a person you’ve only just met.
 Stay in the public place.
 If they interest you, get a phone number.